Q: What is Amida Buddhism?

 Q: What is meant by religion?

-A: Amida Shu is a religion inasmuch as it is an organised communion of fellow spirits.
+A: Amida Buddhism is a religion inasmuch as it is an organised communion of fellow spirits.
 Religion generally refers to the institutional aspect of the spiritual life.
 Buddhism takes a middle position on religion – not too organised and not too anarchic.
 A degree of organic organisation is necessary if a group of people are to have any effect in the world.
-Since Amida Shu has an acknowledgedly utopian vision to creat ‘Pure Land in this world’ some organisation is necessary.
-Amida Shu is therefore a communion of people of common faith working together for a better world, supporting one another as a mutually caring family, and thereby demonstrating an alternative way forward in which diverse people care for one another and co-operate in the service of a better vision.
+Since the Amida Buddhist Order has an acknowledgedly utopian vision to create ‘Pure Land in this world’ some organisation is necessary.
+The Order and the Community is therefore a communion of people of common faith working together for a better world, supporting one another as a mutually caring family, and thereby demonstrating an alternative way forward in which diverse people care for one another and co-operate in the service of a better vision.

 Q: What is meant by saying it is a ‘generic’ spirituality?